KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/14-sacrifice.md

 **Core Glyphic Sequence (Centropic):**
 `⚐ → ⚖️ → ↺ → ∴`
-*(Potential is lawfully offered, leading to resonant return and supernal synthesis.)*
+*(Potential enters the liminal field of choice , which resolves into resonant return and supernal synthesis.)*

 **Core Glyphic Sequence (Entropic):**
 `⚐ → ⥊ → 🜨 → ☍ → ⟳`